viamrobotics/docs/docs/viam/_index.md

 <img src="https://assets-global.website-files.com/62fba5686b6d47fe2a1ed2a6/633d91b848050946efcf0690_viam-overview-illustrations-build.svg" alt="A diagram of robotic parts and software" style="float: right; max-width:250px; display: block; margin: auto auto auto 20px"></img>

 - **Hardware**:
 Many [robotic components](/components) are natively supported by the Viam platform.
-You will not need to write a single line of code to integrate them, and swapping out component models will not require re-writing your code.
+You will not need to write a single line of code to integrate them, and swapping out component models will not require code changes.
 - **Functionality**:
-You can make use of computer vision, motion planning, SLAM, data management, machine learning and more by configuring Viam built-in [services](/services)
+You can make use of computer vision, motion planning, SLAM, data management, machine learning, and more by configuring Viam built-in [services](/services)
 - **Architecture**:
 You can build simple robots or multi-part robots that use secure communication channels across local networks and the cloud, all of which can be managed with a uniform API.
 - **Extensibility**: If you need additional functionality, you can leverage community contributed and custom resources to [extend](/program/extend) Viam.